DSXiangLi/DecryptPrompt/README.md

   - Pangu-Agent: A Fine-Tunable Generalist Agent with Structured Reasoning
   - REST MEETS REACT: SELF-IMPROVEMENT FOR MULTI-STEP REASONING LLM AGENT
   - Efficient Tool Use with Chain-of-Abstraction Reasoning
+  - Agent-FLAN: Designing Data and Methods of Effective Agent Tuning for Large Language Models
+  - AgentOhana: Design Unified Data and Training Pipeline for Effective Agent Learning
+  - Agent Lumos: Unified and Modular Training for Open-Source Language Agents
 - 调用模型方案
   - HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in HuggingFace
   - Gorilla：Large Language Model Connected with Massive APIs  :star: